thegrumpys/odop/client/docs/Help/DesignTypes/Spring/Compression/alerts.md

 change the value of the FS_2 MIN constraint to be 1.0 and the value of the
 %_Avail_Deflect MAX constraint to be 100.

-While it may be reasonable to adjust the constraint values of a default constraint, disabling a default constraint entirely is not recommended.
+In summary, while it may be reasonable to adjust the constraint values of a default constraint, disabling a default constraint entirely is not recommended.

 ___